 Photo Credit: Plaza One Grille - Facebook

 Ready for your Hamilton Goes Hollywood getaway?
-Order a complimentary Butler County Visitors Guide for a preview of the red carpet Hamilton hospitably that awaits you!
+Order a complimentary Butler County Insider Guide for a preview of the red carpet Hamilton hospitably that awaits you!